phasorpy/phasorpy/docs/phasor_approach.rst

   is an open-source Python library for linear unmixing and phasor tools for FLIM analysis developed by Jay Unruh.
 The library is distributed under the GPL2 license.

+- `FLIMLib <https://flimlib.github.io>`_ is an exponential curve fitting library used for Fluorescent Lifetime Imaging (FLIM).
+It includes a function to calculate phasor coordinates from time-resolved signals.
+  FLIMLib is licensed under the GPL v3.

 - `Instant-FLIM-Analysis <https://github.com/yzhang34/Instant-FLIM-Analysis>`_
   is an open-source Matlab program that analyzes data acquired with an